 Baggariddim wasn't a totally fresh UB40 album as the first ten tracks were reinvented versions of songs from the previous two albums, Labour Of Love and Geffery Morgan.
 The album reached #14 in the UK album charts, but unlike the previous two albums it did not chart in the U.S.

-This was UB40's second-biggest hit after Red Red Wine, reaching #1 in several countries (including the UK) and #28 in the U.S. This was released as the lead single from the Baggariddim album and was originally a No.1 hit in 1965 for Sonny & Cher.
+I Got You Babe (1985) was UB40's second-biggest hit after Red Red Wine, reaching #1 in several countries (including the UK) and #28 in the U.S. This was released as the lead single from the Baggariddim album and was originally a No.1 hit in 1965 for Sonny & Cher.

-This track was the lead single from UB40's seventh studio album Rat In The Kitchen, reaching #5 in the UK.
+Sing Our Own Song (1986) was the lead single from UB40's seventh studio album Rat In The Kitchen, reaching #5 in the UK.